 Yoo Ji Suh

-Position title: Doctoral Student, Department of Journalism and Mass Communications
+Position title: Doctoral Student, School of Journalism and Mass Communication

 Email: yooji.suh@wisc.edu